nyudlts/jisu-build/ReadMe.md

 ```

 ## Production Setup
+In production the jisu projects run in a series of Docker containers connected by a common Docker network.  jisu-build is meant to make the build process easier by bringing the projects together as submodules and using docker-compose to orchestrate the entire Docker process.
+This is accomplished by first connecting to EC2 though ssh and then running the following commands:

 1. Log into EC2 via SSH.
 Note: you will need the **dlts-aws-jisu.pem** file.
 (In this example stored in the ~ (home) directory.)